-- Copy the MicroEJ Architecture Specific Packs files (.xpfp) into the correct directory following MicroEJ Naming Convention (see MicroEJ Pack Import). - Open or extract the MicroEJ Architecture Specific Pack (.xpfp).
+- Copy the MicroEJ Architecture Specific Packs files (.xpfp) into the correct directory following MicroEJ Naming Convention (see MicroEJ Pack Import) with the exception of the Standalone pack that should not be imported (e.g. named flopi7A21Standalone.xpfp). - Open or extract the MicroEJ Architecture Specific Pack (.xpfp).